dannydenenberg/www/_posts/2018-06-17-apache-server.md

 8. Click the add button

-You have now successfully added port forwarding for your website!
+You have now successfully added port forwarding for your website and can access it outside of LAN!